 Your Cat’s Normal Litter Box Behavior

 Think about how your cat behaves when using the litter box.
 Do they make a mess?
 If so, consider a covered litter box or a high-sided litter box.
-Does he require a lot of space?
+Do they require a lot of space?
 An open litter box may be the way to go.

-Although litter boxes are not especially glamorous, they are important to your pet’s health and happiness.
+Although litter boxes are not especially glamorous, they are essential to your pet’s health and well-being.
 Choosing the right litter box for your cat can go a long way to improving the quality of their life.
-On the other hand, picking the wrong litter box can make you spend more time cleaning.
+On the other hand, picking the wrong litter box can be stressful for your cat, lead to health issues, and make you spend more time cleaning.
 Take your time considering your cat’s needs and preferences before choosing a litter box that is perfect for your cat.

 Featured Image Credit: victorhugosilvafotografo, Shutterstock

 - The 10 Types of Cat Litter Boxes

 - 2. Open Litter Boxes

 - 3. Designer Litter Boxes

 - 4. High-Sided Litter Boxes